a20351766/udo.1.4.0/docs/source/couchdb_tutorial.rst

 in query filters and sorts.
 For more details on building an index in JSON format refer to the `CouchDB documentation <http://docs.couchdb.org/en/latest/api/database/find.html#db-index>`__.

-A final word on indexing, Fabric takes care of indexing the documents in the database using a pattern called ``index warming``.
+A final word on indexing, UDO takes care of indexing the documents in the database using a pattern called ``index warming``.
 CouchDB does not typically index new or updated documents until the next query.
-Fabric ensures that indexes stay 'warm' by requesting an index update after every block of data is committed.
+UDO ensures that indexes stay 'warm' by requesting an index update after every block of data is committed.
 This ensures queries are fast because they do not have to index documents before running the query.
 This process keeps the index current